SailingSteve/WeVoteCordova/README.md

 ![ScreenShot](docs/images/WeVoteCordova.xcworkspace.png)

-Select a simulator type from the menu on top (I use iPhone 8p in this example), then press the triangular green play button, and the app starts in the simulator.
+Select a simulator type from the menu on top (I use iPhone 8p in this example), then press the triangular green play button, Select a simulator type from the menu on top (I use iPhone 8p in this example), then press the triangular green play button, and the app starts in the simulator.